TheFloorIs-Java/TeamAir-Frontend/README.md

 - Java with Maven as the build automation tool.
 - Spring as the Inversion of Control Container
     - Hibernate as the implementation of the Spring Data JPA
-    - Authentication and access verification as Cross Cutting Conserns solved with Aspects
+    - Authentication and access verification as Cross Cutting Concerns solved with Aspects
 - Mockito with JUnit for testing

 ## Database